 Mr. Roberts focuses much of his philanthropy on creating jobs and development opportunities for people who have the greatest difficulty finding work.
 As such, he is founder and chairman of the board of directors of REDF, a San Francisco-based venture philanthropy organization that provides equity-like grants and business assistance to a portfolio of nonprofits in California to start and expand social enterprises — nonprofit-operated businesses selling goods and services demanded by the marketplace while intentionally employing young people and adults who would otherwise face bleak employment prospects.

 In 2011, KKR began working with REDF to introduce nonprofits as potential providers of source materials and services for our firm and private equity portfolio companies where appropriate.
 The pilot program kicked off in late 2011 with the sourcing of materials for KKR’s own firm meeting.
-The goal of the partnership is to begin building momentum in early 2012 and to demonstrate results by the end of the year.

 Our founders have exemplified service and philanthropy, but KKR’s involvement in local communities does not end there.
 From ongoing volunteer commitments to engagements as board members or advisors, KKR employees donate thousands of hours to community projects and organizations across the world each year.
 While volunteerism has long been part of KKR’s culture, in 2012 the firm will launch a more formal volunteer initiative designed to support and build on efforts already underway by employees.